krithikaak05/AWS-Data-Engineering-using-S3-Glue-and-Lambda/README.md

 README.md (this file),
-lambda_function.py (Python code for the Lambda function), sample_data.csv (a sample of the original sales data), clean_data.csv (the filtered and clean sales data)
+lambda_function.py (Python code for the Lambda function), sample_data.csv (a sample of the original sales data), run_clean file (the filtered and clean sales data)

 ## Setup Instructions